“The rule says we should try to repay, in kind, what another person has provided us.”Robert Cialdini, “Influence: The Psychology of Persuasion”

 Can the server influence your tip?

-I know this sounds ridiculous, but a paltry mint can make a substantial difference in how much you tip at the restaurant.
+I know this sounds ridiculous, but a paltry mint can substantially affect how much you tip at the restaurant.

 Get this.
 In a series of studies, when diners got a single mint at the end of their meal, tips increased by 3 percent.
 When restaurant guests got two mints, tips didn’t just double.
 They soared by 14 percent.